Connecticut Capital Gains Tax Calculator (2026)

 Connecticut uses a progressive income tax system with rates ranging from 2% to 6.99%, where higher income is taxed at higher marginal rates.
 Capital gains are taxed as ordinary income at regular progressive rates (up to 6.99%).
 No preferential rate or exclusion for capital gains.
 Connecticut's benefit recapture mechanism means many high-income taxpayers effectively pay their top marginal rate on ALL income.
 This means the first portion of your taxable income is taxed at the lowest rate, with each additional dollar above each bracket threshold taxed at the next rate.
 This calculator computes your exact capital gains tax in Connecticut, combining federal and state taxes based on your specific income and filing status.

 At the federal level, the tax rate on your capital gain depends on how long you held the asset and your total taxable income.
-Long-term gains (assets held 12+ months) are taxed at preferential rates of 0%, 15%, or 20%, while short-term gains (held less than 12 months) are taxed as ordinary income at rates from 10% to 37%.
+Long-term gains (assets held 12+ months) are taxed at preferential rates of 0%, 15%, or 20%, while short-term gains (held less than 12 months) are taxed as ordinary income at rates from 10% to 37% across the TY2026 brackets.
 The 3.8% Net Investment Income Tax (NIIT) also applies when your modified adjusted gross income exceeds $200,000 for single filers or $250,000 for married couples filing jointly.

 **Recent changes:** 2024: Largest income tax cut in Connecticut history — bottom two rates reduced from 3% to 2% and from 5% to 4.5%.
 2025: Reduced rates remain in effect; no further changes enacted.
 Brackets are NOT indexed for inflation — thresholds remain static